 The number of calls to businesses keeps increasing every year.
 Estimates show that online and offline marketing efforts rope in millions of callers, raising the yearly number by 110%.
 After building a great website, you need the best tools to analyze your website’s success.
-Many online services such as Call Gear provide competent call management systems, including call tracking tools.
+Many online services such as five9 or Call Gear provide competent call management systems, including call tracking tools.

 However, simply measuring online traffic and data is not enough.
 Call Tracking is a tool to help you get a collective understanding of your marketing efforts and how to improve your conversion rates.
 If you’re on the fence about using call tracking, these reasons prove its worth.